 What is absolutely paramount is that attendees to the services participate as readers and even musically.
 Please, please, please contact email@example.com (Ron Molnar et. al.) if you are at all interested in actively taking part in the services!
 Just to tweak your interest, here are items how you can participate:

-- English Readings in one or all of the services.
-See services list below.
+- English and Hebrew Readings: participate as a reader (English and/or Hebrew) in one or all of the services.

 - Kohanim: we need your participation!